 Output — Options

-The Output — Options page controls where PreEmptive Protection™ DashO™ for Android & Java will place the results of the build and what form those results will take.
+The Output — Options page controls where PreEmptive Protection™ DashO™ will place the results of the build and what form those results will take.

-DashO can place the results of the build into a directory, a single jar, or an APK.
+DashO can place the results of the build into a directory, a single jar, a single war, or an APK.
 Changing the main output type may change other settings on this page to their defaults.
 See the <output> element for instructions regarding configuring the output.

 When outputting to a directory, DashO can combine the obfuscated results into a single directory or keep the original packaging of the input classes.